rohithill/nith_result_cli/README.md

 - [x] Implement ranking mechanism
 - [ ] Show success vs failure rate of result being downloaded
 - [ ] Make CLI better in terms of user experience per batch

+# FAQ
+### Why did you create this?
+For learning and fun.
+As everything should be.

+### Why did you not use threads?
+I used threads initially, but I wanted to experiment with the async programming model.
+So I used asyncio and aiohttp.

+### Why didn't you use requests/beautifulsoup?
+The result html page is not so complex.
+And HTMLParser is already in python.

+### I see that batch results are downloaded one at a time.
+Isn't concurrency reduced?
+Yes, you are right.
+The reason for this is tqdm.
+If all the batches are downloaded at same time, which was the case before, multiple tqdm progressbars appear on the terminal.
+As number of batches are quite large, all progressbars doesn't fit on screen.
+And that causes hell as they try to overwrite each other.
+Moreover, the loss in concurrency is not very much as the result of a batch is downloaded concurrently.

 # Documentation